L-E-G/instruction-set-architecture/DESIGN.md

 1. SRAM: 8 KB (11 cycle delay)

 # Sprite Processing Unit (Blitter)
-On top of including an arithmetic logic unit the architecture includes a specialized sprite processing unit.
+The architecture includes a specialized sprite processing unit.

 This unit is inspired by the [Atari ST BLITTER chip](http://www.atari-wiki.com/index.php/Blitter_manual).

-Its purpose is to quickly transfer bits while performing a basic logic operation from the sprite library memory to the secondary frame buffer.
+Its purpose is to quickly transfer bits while performing a basic logic operation from the sprite library memory to the frame buffer.

 In the documentation this will be referred to as the "Blitter".